Ricks-Lab/gpu-utils/README.md

 * Implement a matplotlib based GPU parameter visualization utility or option to amdgpu-monitor.

 ## Known Issues
+* I/O error when selecting CUSTOM ppm.
+I should temprarily remove from interface.
+Maybe it requires arguments to specify the custom configuration.
 * Doesn't work well with Fiji ProDuo cards.
 * Not sure how to control Freq vs. Voltage for Radeon VII and newer GPUs.
 * P-state mask gets intermittently reset for GPU used as display output.